typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 Compiling large TS projects can get slow.
 Here are some tips:

+- We have a dedicated repo tracking TS speed recommendations: https://github.com/typescript-cheatsheets/speed
 - Use [TS 3.0 Project references](https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_version#typescript-30)
 - Check the official [TS performance wiki guidelines](https://github.com/microsoft/TypeScript/wiki/Performance) - note that [Dan Rossenwasser says to take it with a grain of salt](https://news.ycombinator.com/item?id=25199070)
 - Webpack ([see CRA diff](https://gist.github.com/jaredpalmer/d3016701589f14df8a3572df91a5754b)):